Toric Sylvester forms: A duality theorem

 \begin{notation} The support $\Supp S$ of a graded module $S$ is the subset of $\nu \in \Cl(X_{\Sigma})$ such that $S_{\nu} \neq 0$.
-We denote by $\Gamma_1 $ the support of the modules on the main diagonal, expect on the last row, and by $\Gamma_0 $ the support of the modules in the diagonal under $\Gamma_1 $, expect on the last row again, i.e
+We denote by $\Gamma_1 $ the support of the modules on the main diagonal, except on the last row, and by $\Gamma_0 $ the support of the modules in the diagonal under $\Gamma_1 $, except on the last row again, i.e.